awslabs/ar-go-tools/doc/11_racerg.md

-# RacerG: Sound and Scalable Static Data Race Detector for Go
+# Racerg: Sound And Scalable Static Data Race Detector For Go

+The `racerg` tool implements a sound and scalable static data race detector for Go.
+This tool is experimental, and as such has limited support for the features of the Go language.
+However, this limited supports affords the tool much stronger guarantees about its results. `racerg` is a static analysis tool, as opposed to the race detector in the Go language, which is dynamic.
+As opposed to the other tools in Argot, `racerg` has a few additional dependencies that the user must install before being able to use the tool.

 ## Dependencies